-Being ill is a “sho nuf” challenge that can leaving you weeping in despair and feeling hopeless, or a different perspective is that it can muster your knowledge of God’s word and promises that “This sickness is not unto death…and by his stripes you are healed.”
+Being ill is a “sho nuf” challenge that can leave you weeping in despair and feeling hopeless, or a different perspective is that it can muster your knowledge of God’s word and promises that “This sickness is not unto death…” and “by his stripes you are healed.”
 It’s a faith issue at the end of the day and you either choose to believe or you are defeated because you allow yourself to be deceived.

 Needless to say, you look your worse in any hospital bed after surgery, and the longer you’re in-patient, the worse you look.
 I complained relentlessly about how awful my toe and finger nails appeared.
 My skin was chaffed, and my lips seemed perpetually peeled.
 How grateful I am that God thought enough of me to allow me to endure all of those days looking like a pure “rag-a- muffin” when so many others were sent to morgues with tags on their toes?
 I am very grateful.
 I lived to share my story and hope it inspires someone who may have to endure the same.
 If you do, please tell your friends to keep your lips covered with “Car-Mex.”

 Most important, I learned that I have an abundance of family and friends that love me, care for me, pray for me, call me, reach out to me, visited me, and just simply wished me well.
 You better believe there were days when I thought, “I can’t believe I haven’t heard from so and so.”
 But you know what?
 I received visits from five people who I’d never even met in my life.